vanguardenyc/FlutterChatApp/README.md

-# flutter_chat
+# Flutter Chat App

-A new Flutter application.
+A new Flutter application with chat feature with google sign-in feature.

 ## Getting Started